ohidulalam66/Discover_diagnostic-lab/README.md

 ## DISCOVER DIAGNOSTIC LABORATORY

-#### This website is built with react-router, firebase authentication and CDN bootstrap.This is a drawing course website.
+#### This website is built with react-router, firebase authentication and CDN bootstrap.This is a DIAGNOSTIC LABORATORY website.

 [Live link to this website](https://discover-diagnostic-lab.web.app/ "DISCOVER DIAGNOSTIC LABORATORY")